Elearning Collection: Managing Security Teams Better by Understanding Generational Differences

 Member's Only Webinar: Selling Security to the C-Suite

-On 04 June 2019 learn how to develop business case for a security project and how you convince the C-Suite to buy-in.
-Presenters will share real-world examples that show how to seek approvals within various firms.
+In this on-demand webinar learn how to develop a business case for a security project and how you convince the C-Suite to buy-in.
+Presenters share real-world examples that show how to seek approvals within various firms.

 Open to current ASIS members.
 Learn more about ASIS membership.